slammayjammay/hyper-postprocessing/README.md

 ### Entry file

-The entry file will be imported at Hyper startup, and must export a function.
-The function will return an object that will be parsed and passed to [postprocessing](https://github.com/vanruesc/postprocessing), which handles all effect rendering.
+The entry file will be imported at Hyper startup, and must export a function that returns an object.
+Every time a new tab or pane is opened, the function will be called and the object will be parsed and passed to [postprocessing](https://github.com/vanruesc/postprocessing), which handles all effect rendering.
 Reading the [postprocessing wiki](https://github.com/vanruesc/postprocessing/wiki) is highly recommended to understand how the `EffectComposer` works.

 The returned object can have the following options:
 - `passes` (required): array of fragment shader strings (adjacent strings will be incorporated into one `EffectPass`) or valid instances of a postprocessing `Pass` that will be used in `EffectComposer`.